Tampines HDB Resale Prices

 Is Tampines a good town to buy an HDB flat?

-Tampines's median resale price of S$536K is 8% above the national median.
-Prices have risen 17% year-on-year, signalling strong demand.
-Comparable alternatives include Punggol, Serangoon, Kallang/Whampoa.
+Tampines's median resale price of S$555K is 11% above the national median.
+Prices have been stable.
+Comparable alternatives include Kallang/Whampoa, Central Area, Pasir Ris.

 Source: HDB Resale Flat Prices via data.gov.sg.
 Analysis by FairComparisons.